eecs280staff/tutorials/docs/setup_vscode.md

 ```
 {: data-title="main.cpp" }

-You can create more files if you need to.
+Create more new files if you need to.
 EECS 280 students here for project 1 should create a new empty file called `stats.cpp`.

 <img src="images/vscode024.png" width="768px" />